xmtp/XIPs/XIPs/xip-0-purpose-process.md

 > Random J. User `(@username)`

+or

+> Random J. User `(randomjuser.eth)`

-if the email address or GitHub username is included.
+if the email address, GitHub username, or ENS domain is included.

 It is not possible to use both an email and a GitHub username at the same time.
 If important to include both, one could include their name twice, once with the GitHub username, and once with the email.